ZPYin/How_to_Git/README.md

 ### Workflow GitHub

 Remember if you choose GitHub, all your work could be seen by others unless you choose private repository.
-Therefore, you need to be familiar how to work with others, either your teamates or other strangers.
+Therefore, you need to be familiar how to work with others, either your teammates or other strangers.
 Go [here][6] for detailed instructions.

 ### Rules for GitHub